JasXSL/SL-XOBJ/creating a module.md

+## Let other modules communicate with your custom one
 Let's take a look at how you can let other modules access yours.
 Start off by opening your mfp Main.lsl file.
 1. On the first line add: #define MainMethod$helloWorld 1	// (key)sender - Sends a hello world message with sender's display name
 2. You have defined your first method identifier (1)!
 And it accepts 1 argument (key)sender